shiyunshao999999/data150_class2.2/Assignment1.md

 # Source 2

-## A Distributional Analysis of Uni-and Multidimensional Poverty and Inequalities in Ethiopia
+### Bersisa, M., Heshmati, A. A Distributional Analysis of Uni-and Multidimensional Poverty and Inequalities in Ethiopia.
+Soc Indic Res (2021). https://doi.org/10.1007/s11205-021-02606-w

-## Authors: Mekonnen Bersisa and Almas Heshmati

 The research employed two rounds of Ethiopian Households’ Social economic Survey dataset both from rural and small towns in Ethiopia to analyze the unidimensional and multidimensional poverty assessment and inequalities based on different determinants in Ethiopia.
 For conventional unidimensional poverty assessment, the research used consumption expenditure to analyze the poverty status of households in Ethiopia.
 For multidimensional poverty assessment, the study constructs empirical analysis through 6 dimensions with 14 indicators.
 By using multiple correspondence analyses (MCA), the research computes the multidimensional index by estimating the determinants’ relative weights, so as to build an explanation on poverty distribution for various classes.